Dark Art

 But as you may have already noticed, there’s a simple answer to avoid the Yule Cat: Gift and wear new clothes in the holidays!
 The smell of new clothes drives the holiday haunting beast away.
 Never be grumpy again when you have a parcel with new socks, get them right on your feet to ward away the grumpiest cat across the netherworlds.

-Art by Wanda Fraser , THOU in partnership with The Ghost Story Guys Podcast
+Feature art by Wanda Fraser , THOU in partnership with The Ghost Story Guys Podcast

 If you would like to purchase a digital download of Wanda Fraser’s Dark Art check out her online shop.
 For 10% off your purchase use the code THOU10.